 What to consider when depreciating buildings?

 An example of calculating the depreciation of a building is a company that acquires an office building for 1 million euros and has a useful life of 30 years.
 The residual value of the building after 30 years is estimated at 100,000 euros.
-To calculate the annual depreciation, you simply subtract the residual value from the acquisition cost and divide the result by the useful life.
+To calculate the annual depreciation, simply subtract the residual value from the acquisition cost and divide the result by the useful life.

 How does depreciation affect the balance sheet?